romilly/fonny/README.md

 - **ForthRepl**: Core REPL for interacting with FORTH systems
 - **ForthGui**: Graphical user interface for interacting with the FORTH system

-Next steps include:
-- Adding command history to the GUI
-- Implementing syntax highlighting for FORTH commands
-- Adding more advanced debugging features
-- Enhancing the archiving and analysis capabilities

 ## Getting Started

 ### Prerequisites